 Bo Schembechler did not lose many games against the Minnesota Gophers.
 In fact, he won nineteen out of twenty-one games involving the Little Brown Jug.
 When the Gophers did win, it was always a painful event for Bo and his Wolverines.
 But, there a few times when Bo’s revenge was called for against the Gophers.

 Bo won his first eight games against the Gophers including three shutouts.
 Schembechler’s first loss against Minnesota came on October 28, 1977.
 The folks in Minneapolis call this game the Minnesota Miracle.
 Bo probably called it something else!

 The top-ranked Wolverines traveled to Minneapolis with a record of six wins and no losses.
 No one could stop Rick Leach and the Michigan offense.
-Michigan was averaging just over thirty-two (32.2) points per game and the defense was only giving up about seven points per contest.
+Michigan was averaging just over thirty-two points (32.2) per game and the defense was only giving up about seven points per contest.

 Minnesota was off to a pretty good start in year number six of the Cal Stoll Era.
 The Gophers had a record of 4 wins and 2 losses heading into the Michigan game.
 However, the top ranked Wolverines were heavy favorites.
 Minnesota needed a super human effort from their players or a miracle − or both!
 Actually, the groundskeeper was Minnesota’s greatest ally since he made sure the grass field was wet for the start of the game – very wet.